onap/integration-usecases-A1-policy-enforcement/doc/dosc_A1_PE_PoC.rst

 Like before, following steps are needed to setup Postman:

-- Extract the **a1pe-postman.zip** and import Postman collection into Postman.
+- Import Postman collection into Postman.
 Environment **A1-PE_CNF.postman_environment.json** file is provided for reference, it's better to create own environment on your own providing variables.
-    - `A1-PE-CLOSED-LOOP.postman_collection.json`
+    - :download:`A1-PE-CLOSED-LOOP.postman_collection.json`

 CNF post-instantiation steps